 4. WordPress has a huge community of developers

 Because it’s an open source software without licensing restrictions, WordPress is available for anyone, anywhere to use.
 Over time, it has grown an enormous community of developers, end-users and fans!
-This means there are lots of information and resources available for getting the best out of WordPress sites.
+This means there’s lots of information and resources available for getting the best out of WordPress sites.

 5. WordPress is SEO-friendly